6 Back-end API

 5. Groovy offers a small number of conveniences over Java.

-Having said all this, however, all three languages are fully supported and there are no known bugs in any of the languages supported.
+Having said all this, however, all three languages are fully supported and there are no known bugs in any of the supported languages.

 There are two types of microservices as follows: